- running directly downwind without leeway

-The square sail (and the spinnaker (as too is a square sail) are very fine for roomy downwind sailing, making use of the ram-force of the wind - just as the Spanish galleons and caravels did passing over the Atlantic Ocean
+The square sail and the spinnaker (as too is a square sail) are very fine for roomy downwind sailing, making use of the ram-force of the wind - just as the Spanish galleons and caravels did passing over the Atlantic Ocean

 By downwind sailing both the square sail and of course the spinnaker work best with a "baggy" shape, but inside the "bag" there are normally a "cushion" of stagnant air

 Taking the wind from more broad-side bring other options as reflection of the wind

 A wind as reflect from the back side of the sail will give a push - just as a simple billard ball give a push against its cushion when reflected

 If the flow is broken by turbulence it may escape the canvas, and the lift on sail is lost.
 Deformation of the curved surface such as a change too steep in camber - or a stay deforming the profile - will favour a turbulence.

 - Try the coanda effect in your kitchen with a spoon

-- as here with the animation, not only the jet is bend, too the spoon is attracted
+- as shown here with the animation right, not only the jet is bend, too the spoon is attracted